pex-labs/picolauncher/README.md

 </div>

+**NOTE**: This project is still early access!
+There are many not implemented features, potential bugs, and cross platform support is still WIP!
+Bug reports and feature requests are greatly welcome! :))

 **PicoLauncher** is a game launcher and 'operating system' for handheld consoles that run [PICO-8](https://www.lexaloffle.com/pico-8.php) natively.
 It seeks to streamline and revamp the PICO-8 gaming experience with features and apps like
 - revamped SPLORE
 - play paid games and apps too! (coming soon)